Should you teach your dog these seven skills?

 2. Sit to “say please”

 Our dogs naturally communicate in different ways than we do.
-Many of us find their requests overstimulating — being incessantly barked, whined, or pawed at can drive even the most patient pet parent a little crazy!
+Many of us find their requests overstimulating—being incessantly barked, whined, or pawed at can push even the most patient pet parent to the edge on a bad way!
 That’s why many dog trainers recommend teaching your dog to “say please” by performing a less-intense behavior, like sitting and offering eye contact, to minimize frustration on both ends of the leash.

 There are many variations of the “sit to say please” concept.
 Some dog parents prefer their pet to lie down, rest their head on your knee, ring a bell, or even gently paw at them.
 You can choose what behaviors work best for you!